Zayd3030/WAD2-CW/README.md

 # 💃 Dance Class Booking System

-This is a full-stack web application using a MVC that allows users to register, log in, and book dance classe.
+This is a full-stack web application using a MVC that allows users to register, log in, and book dance classes.
 Admins can manage users, courses, classes, and bookings via an admin dashboard.

 ---